COVID-19: Workforce FAQs28/09/20

 Where possible, the employee should be required to work from home.
 We have produced a detailed legally privileged Advice Note for employers on the management of Homeworking issues and risks.
 Please contact us for further details.

-If this is not possible, you can require them to take annual leave, subject to the notice requirements in the Working Time Regulations (“WTR”).
+If this is not possible, you can require employees to take annual leave, subject to the notice requirements in the Working Time Regulations (“WTR”).
 Alternatively, employers may be able to agree some form of special leave.
-Employees will not be entitled to sick pay but they may be eligible for medical suspension.
-It is not advisable to allow an employee who has been advised to practise shielding to attend the workplace before 1 August 2020.
-In advance of this date, employers should review and risk assess each individual case to identify and agree what will happen when shielding ends.
-See the latest guidance from NHS Employers on supporting staff to return to the workplace.
+Employees will not be entitled to sick pay medical suspension may be necessary (where applicable) and NHS staff may be eligible for COVID-19 special leave and pay if they agree to self-isolate.

 If an employee insists on attending the workplace, can we ask them to sign some sort of waiver in the event that they contract Covid-19?